FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

     print(e)
 ```

-Now after the user presses log in, they'll be taken over to the FusionAuth page where they can log in or create an account (if they choose the log in with Google option, the log in and sign up flows are the same).
+Now after the user logs in, they'll be taken over to the FusionAuth page where they can log in or create an account (if they choose the "login with Google" option, the login and sign up flows are the same).

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/fusionauth-login.png" alt="The FusionAuth login and sign up page." class="img-fluid" figure=false %}

-If it's important to you that your log in page shares a look and feel with the rest of your application, FusionAuth allows you to fully customise this page using [FusionAuth themes](https://fusionauth.io/docs/v1/tech/themes/), but doing so is left as an exercise for the reader.
+If it's important to you that your login page shares a look and feel with the rest of your application, FusionAuth allows you to fully customise this page using [FusionAuth themes](https://fusionauth.io/docs/v1/tech/themes/), but doing so is left as an exercise for the reader.

-After the user is directed back to the /dashboard route from FusionAuth (after logging in), they'll bring a “Code" with them.
-This is what FusionAuth gave them in return for completing a successful log in.
-As this code is semi public (available in the URL), we don't trust it completely.
-Instead we use this code to check with FusionAuth directly by exchanging it for an oauth token, which tells us which user the code was given to.
+After the user is directed back to the `/dashboard` route from FusionAuth (after logging in), they'll bring a `code` with them.
+This is part of the Authorization Code grant process.
+The Django application needs to exchange that for an access token.
+This access token contains claims and could be used to access other protected resources.
+However, we won't do so at this time.

-If everything goes well, the user is allowed to see the “secret" dashboard.
+If everything goes well, the user is allowed to see the "secret" dashboard.
 Of course, we still don't actually know the user's birthday, so we have to ask them.
 At the moment, we aren't collecting the information in the form, so let's add the `post()` function in our dashboard view to do that.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/dashboardbirthday.png" alt="The private dashboard." class="img-fluid" figure=false %}

 ## Allowing the user to enter their birthday

 As our Django app has a database by default, we could simply store the users birthday in there.
-But remember, we want to keep any sensitive data within FusionAuth rather, so our Django app wants to touch this information as little as possible and not store it.
+But remember, we want to keep any sensitive data within FusionAuth, so our Django app wants to touch this information as little as possible.
+And it definitely should not store it.

-Therefore, the moment we get info from the user, Django will send it across to FusionAuth for safe-keeping and not keep its own record.
+Therefore, the moment we get info from the user, Django will send it across to FusionAuth for safe-keeping.

-Add `import dateparser` at the top of secretbirthdayapp/views.py.
+Add `import dateparser` at the top of `secretbirthdayapp/views.py`.

-Now add the following function to the DashboardAppView class in secretbirthdaysapp/views.py
+Now add the following function to the `DashboardAppView` class in `secretbirthdaysapp/views.py`:

 ```python
 def post(self, request):